-The Company continues to manage these off-balance sheet finance lease receivables as a servicer in accordance with the service agreements entered into with the bank).
+The Company continues to manage these off-balance sheet finance lease receivables as a servicer in accordance with the service agreements entered into with the banks.
 The Company is continuing to manage these sold receivables for an agreed fee which is disclosed as income.
-These receivables are secured by promissory notes from the customers.

-The outstanding position of off balance sheet finance lease receivables was SR 1,668,480,052 (26 November 2014: 1,951,279,447) as at the statement of financial position date.
+The outstanding position of off-balance sheet finance lease receivables is SR 1,357,306,930 at 30 September 2015 (26 November 2014: 1,951,279,447).